Up to $5 million to support Western Australian sheep producers and supply chain businesses to adjust to the phase-out of live sheep exports by sea.

 Supply Chain Capacity Program important dates

-- Earliest project start date: Within 6 months of executing a grant agreement
+- Projects must commence: Within six months of executing the grant agreement

 - Project completion deadline: 30 June 2028